leoaugustov/dlq-utils/README.md

 npm link
 ```

-After that, every time you make a change in the code base you need to rebuild the project to reload update the CLI behavior.
+After that, every time you make a change in the code base you need to rebuild the project to update the CLI behavior.

 ## Roadmap